obedlaws/POM-Selenium-Template/README.md

 ## Templates/Examples so you can understand how it works

-In my journey changin my career from video production into the tech and development world, I was given the opportunity to become a QA Automation Engineer.
+In my journey changing my career from video production into the tech and development world, I was given the opportunity to become a QA Automation Engineer.
 So from that point onwards, i have decided to become better and gain skills in QA and also more in automation.